-The SDK enables clients to establish secure, unfalsifiable relationships between identities in which only the parties can decrypt messages sent between them.
+The XMTP SDK enables clients to establish secure, unfalsifiable relationships between identities in which only the sender and recipient can decrypt messages sent between them.
 The protocol design also accommodates asynchronous offline communication and secure storage of messages.

 - EC Public/Private Keys (secp256k1)

-- shared secret derivation (ECDH/X3DH)
+- Shared secret derivation (ECDH/X3DH)

-- authenticated symmetric encryption (AEAD: AES-256-GCM)
+- Authenticated symmetric encryption (AEAD: AES-256-GCM)

-- symmetric key derivation (HKDF-SHA-256)
+- Symmetric key derivation (HKDF-SHA-256)

-- X3DH-style key bundles (https://signal.org/docs/specifications/x3dh/)
+- X3DH-style key bundles (X3DH Key Agreement Protocol)